atsign-foundation/docs.atsign.com/content/docs/start/_index.md

 description: |
   SEO DESCRIPTION (ON GOOGLE SEARCH)

-# Created date (YYYY-MM-DD)
-date: 2022-05-09

-# Last modified (YYYY-MM-DD)
-lastmod: 2022-05-09

-draft: false # TODO CHANGE THIS TO "true" to hide the page
+draft: false # Change this to "true" to hide the page
-toc: true
+toc: true # Change this to "false" to hide the table of contents

-weight: 99
+weight: 99 # For sections, higher comes first.

-images: []
+layout: list
 ---

 TODO YOUR CONTENT GOES HERE...